 Primary school teachers will teach a classroom by themselves for most of the day.
 They will have up to 25 students, per school policy.
 Some grades have one classroom and teacher, and others may be split into A and B sections who team-teach by dividing up subjects.
 Kindergarten and first grade teachers have Honduran teaching assistants.
 The other grades have Honduran counterparts to teach certain classes in Spanish, such as Civics.
 Primary teachers have their own classrooms.
 Expect to plan for at least 5 different class periods a day, although team teachers may teach two sections of the same class.
 Primary school students have breaks for recess and lunch.

 Secondary and high school teachers will teach one or more subjects and may share classrooms.
 Students take a variety of courses at a time (often 10+), and teachers often wear multiple hats to cover this.
-For example, one teacher may teach literature, anthropology, and art history; another will teach multiple science or math classes; another may teach grammar; and still another may teach a math subject, gym, and computer skills.
+For example, one teacher may teach literature, anthropology, and art history; another will teach multiple science or math classes; another may teach grammar; and still another may teach a math subject, and online courses.
 Expect to plan for at least 4-5 different class periods a day; you may also supervise online courses from the University of Missouri High School.
 All of secondary school has a lunch break at the same time, and teachers may have several free periods during the day.
 Some secondary and high school classes are taught in Spanish by Honduran teachers.

 All teachers must grade student tests, quizzes, activities, and homework assignments; create lesson plans; record attendance; complete report cards; perform homeroom, recess (primary), and lunch duties; write year-long plans; meet with parents when requested; and complete student evaluations, report cards, and progress reports.